 The Gold Eagle: Then And Now

+Gold Eagles are recognized for their design revival of the Saint-Gaudens $20 gold piece.
 The Saint-Gaudens Gold Double Eagle was first minted in 1907.
 The Double Eagles were originally designed in ultra high relief by Saint-Gaudens.
 Only about 12,000 of the ultra high relief coins were minted while the rest were minted in low relief.
 The ultra high relief coins were deemed unfit for circulation because of their inability to be stacked.
 The Double Eagle was of a $20 denomination and was the largest denomination gold coin of the time.

 Almost eighty years later, the American Gold Eagle was released.
 The American Gold Eagle was the first official gold bullion coin of the United States.
 The Gold Eagle was first released in 1986, after the Gold Bullion Coin Act of 1985 was passed.
 The $50 denomination coin’s design is based on the Augustus Saint-Gaudens design for the 1907 Double Eagle.
 The design presents a detailed Lady Liberty on the obverse.
-The reverse for the 2018 Gold Eagle strays from the single-eagle Saint-Gaudens design and instead depicts a soaring eagle over an eagle’s nest, which holds a mother eagle and her chick.
+The reverse for the 2018 Gold Eagle strays from the single-eagle Saint-Gaudens design and instead depicts a soaring eagle over an eagle’s nest, which holds a mother eagle and her two eaglets.